 The Earned Income Tax Credit (EITC) helps qualified low- to moderate-income taxpayers reduce their tax obligation.
 Like the Child Tax Credit, the EITC may even provide a tax refund, even if you owe no taxes.

 The Premium Tax Credit can help you get back some of what you paid on policies bought through Affordable Care Act health insurance marketplaces.
 If you, your spouse or a dependent bought a marketplace policy, you may be able to claim this credit.

-You may be eligible for the Retirement Savings Contribution Credit (more commonly known as the Saver’s Credit) to help offset a portion of the first $2,000 you save for your retirement in any year (or the first $4,000, if married and filing jointly).
+You may be eligible for the Retirement Savings Contribution Credit (more commonly known as the Saver’s Credit) to help offset a portion of what you save for your retirement in any year.
 This includes amounts you contribute to IRAs, 401(k) plans and other workplace retirement plans.